 Movies...
 The original Star Wars movies, Godfathers I & II, most of the John Hughes movies, Shawshank, Almost Famous, 40 year-old Virgin, Kill Bill, Apollo 13, The Natural, Major League, No Country For Old Men, Fools Rush In, A Bronx Tale, so many others.
 I have a warm spot in my heart for old silent films.
 There's a cool little silent movie theater in Fremont I'd love to take you to.

 Shows...
-I love documentaries and news specials, Deadliest Catch, Big Bang Theory, Childrens Hospital (funniest 15 minutes on TV), Blue Bloods, Louie (best half hour on TV), Survivor and anything about Hoarding (it makes me want to clean out a drawer immediately).
+I love documentaries and news specials, Deadliest Catch, Big Bang Theory, Childrens Hospital (funniest 15 minutes on TV), Blue Bloods, Louie (best half hour on TV), Survivor, Rick & Morty and anything about Hoarding (it makes me want to clean out a drawer immediately).
 I still miss West Wing, ER and NYPD Blue.
 New faves include Ray Donovan, You're the Worst, This is Us and Designated Survivor.
-I really liked the show Episodes on Showtime -- it's the most accurate depiction I've ever seen of how TV really works behind the scenes.
+I really like the show Episodes on Showtime -- it's the most accurate depiction I've ever seen of how TV really works behind the scenes.

 Music...
 80's New Wave is still my favorite.
 Can never get enough Tom Petty & the Heartbreakers (crazy about Mudcrutch right now!), Stones, Stan Ridgway and Depeche Mode (Got my tickets for October!!!).
 Jackshit is my favorite live small band (It's Elvis Costello's band playing Rockabilly in character - they're awesome!
 They mostly perform at one small club in L.A. and I go down to see them every time they play), David Bowie, Steely Dan, Chicago, Chili Peppers, the real Van Halen and of course -- Springsteen!
 I've seen him well over a dozen times and caught him in Oakland last time around.
 It was religious!!
 I wish I could follow him on the road like people used to follow The Dead.
 I saw Dave & Phil Alvin do a show up in Berkeley recently and now The Blasters channel is my new Pandora favorite. ***If you know who Dave & Phil Alvin are, please write and say hi!